evanpatsou/azure-commons/indicators.md

 assert spark is not None, "SparkSession was not created successfully."
 ```

-**Decision Explanation:**

-- **Importing Necessary Functions:** Import all functions and modules that will be used throughout the notebook to ensure smooth execution.
-- **Spark Session Initialization:** Create a Spark session to work with PySpark DataFrames.
-- **Assertion:** We assert that the `spark` object is not `None` to ensure that the Spark session was initialized successfully.

 ---

 <a id='dataframes'></a>
 ## **2. Creating Sample DataFrames**

-We set up sample historical and final DataFrames to simulate the data we are working with.
+We set up sample historical and current DataFrames to simulate the data we are working with.

 ### **Schema and Data for Historical DataFrame**